richardbatty/good-technology-project/_posts/2016-05-21-interview-with-hystra.md

 ![Lucie Klarsfeld](/assets/images/lucie_klarsfeld.png)

-*Lucie Klarsfeld is a Senior Product Manager at Hystra, a strategy consultancy focussed on social enterprises targeting the Base of the Pyramid.
+*Lucie Klarsfeld is a Senior Project Manager at Hystra, a strategy consultancy focussed on social enterprises targeting the Base of the Pyramid.
 We talked to her to learn more about the social enterprise sector as a whole, and pariticularly the role of technology.*